8 Biblical Reasons to Stand with Israel Today

 When the fullness of the Gentiles is completed, “all Israel will be saved” (v.
 26)—that is, the present Church Age.

 Yet, we are not to be passive in the face of prophecy.
-We are called to pray with passion, to intercede and to minister according to the words of the Savior.
+Our calling is to pray with passion, to intercede and to minister according to the words of the Savior.
 Who also said it is not our task to speculate when the end will be.
 It is our responsibility to do “kingdom business” until He comes (Luke 19:13).

 Eight Biblical Reasons to Stand With Israel